Bertini theorems revisited: Bertini theorems over a dvr

+The goal of this subsection is to prove some technical results which will allow us to reduce Bertini theorems over $A$ to such results over the quotient and residue fields of $A$.

-For an integer $N \ge 1$, let ${\rm sp} \colon \P^N_k(K) \to \P^N_k(k)$ be the standard specialization map.
+For an integer $N \ge 1$, let ${\rm sp} \colon \P^N_K(K) \to \P^N_k(k)$ be the standard specialization map.
 This takes a $K$-rational point $x$ to the restriction of the closure $\ov{\{x\}}$ in $\P^N_S$ to the special fiber $\P^N_k$.
 Note that this map is well defined because $\P^N_S$ is projective over $S$.
 In precise terms, this map is defined as follows.
-Let $x = [a_0, \ldots , a_n] \in \P^N_K(K)$.
+Let $x = [a_0, \ldots , a_N] \in \P^N_K(K)$.
 We let $l = {\rm min}_{0 \le i \le N} \ v(a_i)$, where $v \colon K \to \Z$ is the normalized discrete valuation with valuation ring $A$.
 Then $a'_i := \pi^{-l}a_i \in A$ and not all of them lie in $\fm$.
-It is clear that ${\rm sp}(x) = [\ov{a'_1}, \ldots , \ov{a'_N}] \in \P^N_k(k)$.
+It is clear that ${\rm sp}(x) = [\ov{a'_0}, \ldots , \ov{a'_N}] \in \P^N_k(k)$.
 The following is elementary.

-\begin{lem} If $x \in \P^N_K$ is a closed point such that $\ov{\{x\}} \cap \P^N_k \in \P^N_k(k)$, then $x \in \P^N_K(K)$.
-The map ${\rm sp}$ is surjective. \end{lem} \begin{proof} It is clear that the projection map $\ov{\{x\}} \to S$ is finite (since it is quasi-finite and projective) and surjective.
-So the first assertion follows from a commutative algebra statement that if $f \colon A \to A'$ is a finite and injective homomorphism between Noetherian rings (with $A$ as above) such that the induced map $k \to A' \otimes_A k$ is an isomorphism, then $f$ is an isomorphism.
-But this latter statement is a simple consequence of Nakayama's lemma.
+\begin{lem} If $x \in \P^N_K$ is a closed point such that $\ov{\{x\}} \cap \P^N_k = \{x'\}$ with $x' \in \P^N_k(k)$, then $x \in \P^N_K(K)$.
+The map ${\rm sp}$ is surjective. \end{lem} \begin{proof} The second part can be checked directly.
+Since the projection map $\ov{\{x\}} \to S$ is finite and dominant, the first part follows from the general commutative algebra statement that if $f \colon A \to A'$ is a finite and injective homomorphism between Noetherian rings (with $A$ as above) such that the induced map $k \to A' \otimes_A k$ is an isomorphism, then $f$ is an isomorphism.
+This statement, in turn, is easily deduced from Nakayama's lemma (e.g., see \cite[Theorem~2.2]{Matsumura}). \end{proof}